 Business Plan Outline Table of Contents for a Business Plan, with Proportionate Space for Each Chapter

-This is a possible outline business plan of less than 20 pages plus appendices.
+Business Plan Outline: This is a business plan outline of a business plan that is less than 20 pages, plus appendices.
 Naturally you are going to make it specific to your situation.
 You will adapt it according to the purpose of your plan.
 Your business plan may be to serve as evidence of why the bank should give you a loan.
 Maybe it is going to be the document to serve as a means of persuading someone to become your co-founder.

 - A 30 word sell—based on the Value Proposition (contribution, worth & importance of idea)

 - Market: The Problem and Its Solution—who needs the product(s) and services (and how much: past and projected—nature/size of opportunity) and why 2 pp max